Articolo apparso nel dicembre 2014 sul blog di BAIA.

 Franco: What role do Italy and the Italian culture play in your professional success?
 Do you think your story could be replicated or is it the exception that confirms the rule?

-Salvatore: The Italian culture is a big part of the things I try to make.
+Salvatore: Italian culture is a big part of the things I try to make.
 One of the main characteristics of stuff I make is that they are “strange”, don’t resemble how a given problem was solved in the past, and I believe that this is a common Italian trait.
-Also I try to make things that are simple, but trying to get the fine details right.
-I believe that the process of writing software is not very far apart from creating a new pair of home made shoes, and I should not be the exception, even if actually in some way I am.
+Also, I try to make things that are simple but trying to get the fine details right.
+I believe that the process of writing software is not very far apart from creating a new pair of homemade shoes, and I should not be the exception, even if actually in some way I am.
 The Italian millenarian

 Franco: Until recently, the open source approach was perceived as being in competition with business.
 Now things have changed and open source is recognized as an integral part of any hi-tech project.
 What are the reasons for that transformation and how do you see the role and the opportunities of open-source in the future?

-Salvatore: I’ve the feeling that business adapted to be OSS friendly as a physiological response.
-Business started to be against OSS since it was perceived as an issue.
+Salvatore: I have the feeling that the business adapted to be OSS friendly as a physiological response.
+The business started to be against OSS since it was perceived as an issue.
 Eventually in a direct fight business lost, since it was an impossible task to win the battle in some way: things which are free, often high quality, well documented, with large communities, are not trivial to compete with.
-Moreover the developers mentality changed towards OSS, and managers started to fear the vendor lock-in.
+Moreover, the developer’s mentality changed towards OSS, and managers started to fear the vendor lock-in.

 Franco: What recommendations do you have for young people in Italy that are passionate about technology and are looking for opportunities to emerge and build a career as professionals?

 Salvatore: My advice is to use the moment when they are still young enough for parents to be willing to pay for their bills to build things.
-Your parents are your first VCs, they are investing into you in a moment where you are full of energies.
-Other advices: don’t study forever, put an hard max number of years to your specialization.
+Your parents are your first VCs, they are investing in you in a moment where you are full of energies.
+Other pieces of advice: don’t study forever, put a hard max number of years to your specialization.
 Finally, don’t believe you have something less compared to people in the UK or the US where you see a lot more going on.
 It’s not a matter of better or more competent people, so a good strategy would be to try to create new things without copying what others are doing.

-I would like to thank Salvatore Sanfilippo for taking time to answer my questions.
-If you have more questions for Salvatore or for BAIA , please feel free to contact us by leaving a comment below.
+I would like to thank Salvatore Sanfilippo for taking the time to answer my questions.
+If you have more questions for Salvatore or for BAIA, please feel free to contact us by leaving a comment below.